‘He did not waste his life:’ Family speaks on 29-year-old man who died trying to rescue children at Reedley Beach

 “He’s very big dream and he’s come to United States and worked hard,” he said.

-Gurdeep Shergill, a family friend says Manjit will be remembered for his bravery and selflessness.
+Gurdeep Shergill, a family friend says Manjeet will be remembered for his bravery and selflessness.

-He says they are now making arrangements to send Manjit’s body back home.
+He says they are now making arrangements to send Manjeet’s body back home.

 “The family is heartbroken but at the same time they know their son did something for the community like he did not waste his life,” Shergill said.

-The Sikh community will hold a public memorial for Manjit at the Sikh Institute of Fresno, at 6 p.m.
+The Sikh community will hold a public memorial for Manjeet at the Sikh Institute of Fresno, at 6 p.m.
 Sunday.

 They are asking people to remember to wear a mask and to practice social distancing.